Buzzvitalize/Application-Tada/README.md

 Simple Flask application for managing quotations, orders and invoices.

+Key features:

+- Company logo upload used across all generated PDFs
+- QR codes on documents linking back to their online copies
+- Responsive TailwindCSS layout with sidebar navigation

 ## Configuration

 Create a `.env` file in the project root and define: